Table of contents

 - Are there popular food trends right now?
 Is there a new food trend taking over the industry that you can implement in your menu?
 Now’s the time to try new ideas.

 - What are my competitors doing?
 There’s no shame in doing your research.
 Find out what’s working for similar fast-casual restaurants to see what insights you can bring to your business.

 Train your team to adapt

 It’s no secret that employees have had to learn and relearn new ways of working efficiently while cutting costs for their fast-casual restaurant.
 There are a few changes that won’t be going away even after a vaccine is introduced.
 You’ll want to keep these practices incorporated into your employee training:

-Consider convenience: There will be many customers eager to dine on-premises again, but you will have just as many, if not more, customers still interested in delivery and click and collect, simply for convenience.
+- Consider convenience: There will be many customers eager to dine on-premises again, but you will have just as many, if not more, customers still interested in delivery and curbside pickup, simply for convenience.
 This option will help with dining demands in your restaurant, but it means that you need additional support with delivery drivers and staff to prepare orders.

 Let technology ease the burden